 - DO NOT: Set your pet free in a park or neighborhood, leave a pet in your home when you move away, or give your pet to a stranger.

 At the Fairfax County Animal Shelter, we understand that it is sometimes necessary to give up a pet.
-We take the well-being of all surrendered pets very seriously and our team of dedicated animal caretakers and adoption specialists provide compassionate care when animals come into the Shelter.
+We take the well-being of all surrendered pets very seriously and our dedicated staff provide compassionate care for all animals who come into the shelter.

 You can surrender your pet during our open hours of Tuesday-Friday 12-7pm, and Saturdays 10am-5pm.
 Please arrive earlier in the day if possible, and on a weekday if you can.
 (Later in the day and Saturdays can get very busy!)
 When you surrender your pet, a staff person will speak with you about your pet's behavioral and medical history, and you will be asked to fill out a 'surrender profile' to help us get to know your animal better.
 A staff person may perform a cursory behavioral assessment on your pet.
 Please bring your pet’s medical records at the time of surrender and any other relevant documents or records.